Our certified mechanics come to you · 12-month, 12,000-mile warranty

 |Cars||Estimate||Parts Cost||Labor Cost||Savings||Average Dealer Price|

 |2005 Mercury Mariner||$234||$142.51||$91.00||17%||$282.26|

 |2006 Infiniti Q45||$422||$289.46||$133.00||14%||$493.71|

 A power steering pump is used to apply the correct amount of pressure to the wheels for smooth turning.
 An accessory drive belt turns the power steering pump to create pressure in the high side of the power steering hose and push that pressure to the input side of the control valve.
 This pressure comes in the form of power steering fluid, which gets pumped from the reservoir into the steering gear as needed.
 There are up to 5 symptoms of a bad or failing power steering pump, so if you notice the following, have the pump inspected by a professional mechanic as soon as possible:

-If you hear a whining noise while turning the wheel of your vehicle, something is wrong with your power steering system.
+A whining noise while turning the wheel of your vehicle indicates something wrong with your power steering system.
 It could be a leak in the power steering pump or the fluid level could be low.
-If the fluid level is left this way for too long it can damage the whole power steering system.
-Either way, the power steering pump needs to be looked at and maybe replaced by a professional.
+If the power steering fluid level remains this way for too long it can damage the whole power steering system.
+Either way, the power steering pump needs to be looked at and potentially replaced by a professional.

-As soon as you notice weird noises coming from your vehicle, the steering is slow to respond, or you have a stiff wheel, have your power steering pump serviced and if needed replaced.
+As soon as you notice unusual noises coming from your vehicle or the steering is stiff or slow to respond, have your power steering pump inspected, and if needed replaced.
 Power steering is an essential part of your vehicle and is a safety issue, so it should be taken care of by a professional as soon as possible.
-YourMechanic makes getting repairs to your power steering pump easy by coming to your home or office to diagnose or fix issues.
-You can book a service online 24/7.
-YourMechanic’s qualified technicians are also available for any questions that may arise.